Light

 An abstract object class that represents an authentication method.

-It currently has two concrete subclasses, each of which represent an available authentication method: cfg::Trust and cfg::SCRAM.
+It currently has four concrete subclasses, each of which represent an available authentication method: cfg::SCRAM, cfg::JWT, cfg::Password, and cfg::Trust.

 type